Duran Duran

-Duran Duran (/djʊˌræn djʊˈræn/) are an English rock band formed in Birmingham in 1978 by singer and bassist Stephen Duffy, keyboardist Nick Rhodes, and guitarist/bassist John Taylor.
-With the addition of drummer Roger Taylor the following year, the band went through numerous personnel changes before May 1980, when they settled on their most famous line-up by adding guitarist Andy Taylor and lead vocalist Simon Le Bon.
+Duran Duran (/djʊˌræn djʊˈræn/) are an English pop rock band.
+Formed in Birmingham in 1978 by keyboardist Nick Rhodes, guitarist (later bassist) John Taylor and singer/bassist Stephen Duffy, the band went through several early changes before the band's line-up settled in May 1980 as Rhodes, Taylor, singer Simon Le Bon, guitarist Andy Taylor and drummer Roger Taylor.

-When Duran Duran emerged they were generally considered part of the New Romantic scene.
-Innovators of the music video, Duran Duran were catapulted into the mainstream with the introduction of the 24-hour music channel MTV.
-The group was a leading band in the MTV-driven Second British Invasion of the US in the 1980s.
-Photographer Denis O'Regan, who captured the band during their 1984 tour, commented "Duran Duran in America was like Beatlemania."
+Emerging as one of the most successful bands of the New Romantic scene in the early 1980s, they were innovators of the music video and a leading band in the MTV-driven Second British Invasion of the US.
+By 1984, the band had achieved levels of fame similar to Beatlemania.
 The band's first major hit was "Girls on Film" (1981), from their self-titled debut album, the popularity of which was enhanced by a controversial music video.
-A heavily edited form played in rotation on MTV.
-The band's breakthrough second album was Rio (1982), which peaked at number six in the US, number two in the United Kingdom, and number one in Australia and Canada.
-The songs "Hungry Like the Wolf" and "Rio" featured cinematic music videos directed by Australian film maker Russel Mulcahy and became two of their biggest hits.
-"Hungry Like the Wolf" won the inaugural Grammy Award for Best Music Video in 1984.
-Their follow-up third album, Seven and the Ragged Tiger, became their only UK number one album and featured the US and UK number one single "The Reflex".
-In 1985, the band topped the US charts with the single "A View to a Kill" from the soundtrack of the James Bond film of the same name.
+The band's breakthrough second album was Rio (1982), a worldwide hit.
+The songs "Hungry Like the Wolf" and "Rio" featured cinematic music videos directed by Australian film maker Russell Mulcahy and became two of their biggest hits.
+Their third album, Seven and the Ragged Tiger, became their only UK number one album and featured the US and UK number one single "The Reflex".
+In 1985, the band topped the US charts with the single "A View to a Kill" from the soundtrack of the James Bond film of the same title.

-Andy and Roger left the band before the recording of their fourth album, Notorious (1986), which yielded the top ten title track.
-The band spent the rest of the 1980s and early 1990s continuing to release albums and singles, to only moderate success.
-Their comeback album, 1993's Duran Duran (commonly called The Wedding Album), featured two top-ten worldwide hits "Ordinary World" and "Come Undone".
-After John Taylor left in 1997, the band released a number of albums and singles which underperformed on the sales charts.
-A full reunion of the line-up of Le Bon, Rhodes, and all three Taylors in 2001 led to a number of highly successful concert tours and the 2004 album Astronaut, which reached number 3 in the UK and top 40 in numerous other countries.
+Andy Taylor and Roger Taylor both left the band before the recording of their fourth album, Notorious (1986), which yielded the top ten title track.
+Le Bon, Rhodes and John Taylor initially continued as a core trio, before adding guitarist Warren Cuccurullo and drummer Sterling Campbell as full-time members in 1989, though Campbell departed in 1991.
+The band spent the late 1980s and early 1990s releasing albums and singles to only moderate success.
+However, their 1993 album Duran Duran (commonly called The Wedding Album), featured two top ten worldwide hits "Ordinary World" and "Come Undone".
+John Taylor left the band in 1997, though four years later, in 2001, a full reunion of the classic 1980–1985 line-up of Le Bon, Rhodes and all three Taylors took place, which led to a number of highly successful concert tours and the 2004 album Astronaut, which reached number three in the UK and top 40 in numerous other countries.
 The album's lead single "(Reach Up for The) Sunrise" was an international dance hit, and reached number five in the UK.
-Andy left again in 2006, and the band have released four additional albums, with the most recent being Future Past in 2021.
+Andy Taylor left again in 2006, and the band have since released five albums, with the most recent being Danse Macabre in 2023.